SEIZE THE $50 BILLION SITE-OF-CARE SHIFT OPPORTUNITY

 1. Challenge your own beliefs regarding your learning capacity

-If you're feeling tired, you might start to identify your fatigue so much that you forget you have agency over your. thoughts and beliefs, Chhaya writes.
+If you're feeling tired, you might start to identify with your fatigue so much that you forget you have agency over your thoughts and beliefs, Chhaya writes.
 In this state of mind, every time you say, "I'm so tired," you're teaching your brain that it's likely impossible to learn anything while you're exhausted.

 Instead, Chhaya recommends you try to observe your fatigue without judgment or a desire to get rid of it and start thinking about what's possible even while you're tired.
 Having a more mindful response to your fatigue can help you creatively challenge any unhelpful beliefs you've been holding onto.